-PLEASE NOTE that even if a third party is making the payment on your behalf, it is still your name that should appear as the reference.

-Please scan and email your proof of fee payment to Masibulele Bungane on masibulele.bungane@uct.ac.za.
-If you are unable to scan and email, please fax it Attention: Masibulele Bungane on +2721-650-5667.

-You will also need to bring original proof of payment with you to UCT.
+- PLEASE NOTE that even if a third party is making the payment on your behalf, it is still your name or student number that should appear as the reference. - Please scan and email your proof of fee payment to Simbulele Kotyi on simbulele.kotyi@uct.ac.za.
+If you are unable to scan and email, please fax it Attention: Simbulele Kotyi on +2721-650-5667. - You will also need to bring original proof of payment with you to UCT.

-Bank details for Tuit Bank details for Tuition Payment
+Bank details for Tuition Payment

 beneficiary name: University of Cape Town

 beneficiary address: Rhodes Gift

-- Private Bag
+Private Bag X3

-7701

 bank name: Standard Bank of SA Ltd

-branch name: Rondebosch

-bank address: Riverside Centre
+branch name: Rondebosch bank address: Riverside Centre

-Main Road
+Main Road Rondebosch

-Rondebosch

-7700

-account number: 071480234

-account type: Current

-branch code: 025009
+account number: 071480234 account type: Current branch code: 025009

 SWIFT number: SBZAZAJJ (this is equivalent to the IBAN)

-1